chainray01/er-designer-support/readme.md

 <a name="English-Version"></a>
 ## About ER Designer
-Create and manage Entity-Relationship Diagrams (ERD) with our sophisticated ER Designer platform for macOS.
-Perfect for MySQL and PostgreSQL database modeling and ERD design, this professional-grade tool leverages intuitive MacBook trackpad gestures to help database architects, full-stack developers, and system administrators efficiently design and maintain database schemas through visual ERD workflows.
+A professional ERD design tool for macOS that simplifies database modeling.
+With native support for MySQL and PostgreSQL, ER Designer combines intuitive MacBook gestures with powerful design features to streamline your database architecture workflow.

-### Advanced ERD Design Capabilities
+### Key Features

-- **Familiar User Experience**
+- **Intuitive Design Experience**
-  Adopts standard macOS gestures and common IDE shortcuts, minimizing the learning curve with an interface that feels natural to macOS users.
+  Native macOS interface with familiar gestures and IDE-like shortcuts for instant productivity.

-- **Multiple Database Support**
+- **Seamless Database Integration**
-  Connect directly to MySQL and PostgreSQL databases for seamless schema import and ERD management capabilities.
+  Direct connection to MySQL and PostgreSQL databases for effortless schema management.

-- **ERD Design State Persistence**
+- **Smart Workspace Management**
-  Save and load your ERD designs through file-based storage, enabling reliable backup and restoration of database modeling workspace states.
+  Persistent design states with reliable file-based storage and recovery.

-- **Professional ERD Design Interface**
+- **Professional Design Tools**
-  Design normalized database tables, configure field constraints, establish primary/foreign key relationships, and optimize indexes through an intuitive ERD interface.
+  Streamlined interface for table normalization, constraints, relationships, and index optimization.

-- **Real-time SQL Generator for ERD Designs**
+- **Real-time SQL Preview**
-  Automatically generate SQL CREATE TABLE statements with real-time preview as you design your database ERD.
+  Instant SQL generation as you design, ensuring accurate schema implementation.

-- **MacBook Trackpad ERD Navigation**
+- **Natural Navigation**
-  Leverage familiar MacBook trackpad gestures for precise manipulation of ERD elements, matching system-wide navigation patterns.
+  System-native trackpad gestures for fluid ERD manipulation.

-- **Advanced Entity-Relationship Visualization**
+- **Enhanced Visualization**
-  Create professional entity relationship diagrams with cardinality notation and contextual annotations for enhanced database documentation.
+  Professional diagrams with clear cardinality notation and contextual documentation.

-- **Database Synchronization**
+- **Direct Deployment**
-  Directly synchronize your ERD designs to connected databases, enabling immediate deployment of schema changes to your development or production environments.
+  One-click synchronization from design to database environments.

 ### Perfect for Database Professionals